 While at GGC, she has taught Principles of Chemistry I and II, Physical Chemistry I, and Physical Science for non-majors.
 Her teaching style incorporates active learning as often as possible to encourage students to engage fully with the material.
-More recently she has been involved in the development and implementation of peer supplemental instruction (PSI) for introductory STEM courses initially supported through a Complete College Georgia grant and currently supported through both a USG grant as part of the STEM Education Improvement Plan and an NSF-IUSE grant.
+More recently she has been involved in the development and implementation of peer supplemental instruction (PSI) for introductory STEM courses initially supported through a Complete College Georgia grant and currently supported through both a USG STEM IV grant and an NSF-IUSE grant.

 Her current research interests focus on developing low-cost undergraduate experiments for physical chemistry courses, particularly in the field of spectroscopy.

 Read more about Dr. Chantelle Anfuso.

 - Doctorate – physical chemistry – Emory University

 - Bachelor’s – chemistry – University of Georgia